jmmcalex/orange-shine/README.md

 # Considerations and Motivations

 ## Tradeoffs
 I was only able to work on it for two days given some other obilgations, but It's functional enough.
 The searches only pull the first matching result regardless of the search term or type of object being searched.
-Obviously a search on 'type' === question would pull up a whole list of tickets, but I was pretty time constrained so I went for a simple approach.
+A search on 'type' === question should pull up a whole list of tickets, but I was pretty time constrained so I went for a simple approach.

 ## Data Management
 At first glance I thought this would be simple enough to run through each database file, normalize all the data into structured objects, something like this: